Welcome new School Board Members! Congratulations on your election and thank you for your willingness to serve the public school students of Florida.

 FSBA’s experienced staff and deliberately planned association structure offers the support, resources, and training you need to best serve your community and advocate for public education.
 We are excited to serve you in your journey as a School Board Member, and please remember that no question is too small to ask us.

-Below you will find information about the New School Board Member Academy, Our Peer 2 Peer Advisory Program, and professional development opportunities available to you.
+Below you will find information about the New School Board Member Academy, the FSBA Mentor Network, and professional development opportunities available to you.
 In addition to the training and services listed below, FSBA Leadership Services offers an array of trainings beyond year one.
 Be sure to explore the FSBA Events page, informational resources on our website, and social media pages.

 For further information or more specific questions, please feel free to contact Tina Pinkoson, Director of Leadership Services at pinkoson@fsba.org.